MaxVer01/DataWrangling_Lab2_Group10/README.md

 # DataWrangling_Lab2_Group10
 Repository for the Assessments of Data Wrangling

-Welcome to our GitHub repository.
 This repository is intended for sharing and collaborating on our project files.

 **Branches**